dmoggles/mudpyl/doc/triggers.rst

 the MUD.
 Fundamentally, they are very simple: a trigger has two methods:
 ``match`` and ``__call__``, and one attribute, ``sequence``.

-mudpyl provides a class, ``RegexTrigger``, that provides most of the plumbing that's needed, as well as a few other classes and functions to make life simpler.
+pymudclient provides a class, ``RegexTrigger``, that provides most of the plumbing that's needed, as well as a few other classes and functions to make life simpler.